-Good chemistry: chemical extraction and separation in mining
+Better living throughchemistry: chemical extraction and separation in mining

 Chemistry is a powerful tool in the mining kit, with chemical extraction and separation of ores proving effective in a number of cases.
-From rare earth element separation to mining asteroids, Yoana Cholteeva rounds up some of the recent innovations in chemical extraction and separation technologies.
+From rare earth element separation to mining asteroids, we round up some of the recent innovations in chemical extraction and separation technologies.

-While the mining industry is historically not known for its radical innovations and digitalisation, chemistry has long been used by operators for extraction and separation tasks, with new innovations serving to improve and expand the scope of this process.
+While the mining industry has not historically been known for its radical innovations and digitalisation, chemistry has long been used by operators for extraction and separation tasks, with new innovations serving to improve and expand the scope of this process.

 Digital solvent extraction